 The interest in hen keeping has soared in the last decade, with more and more homeowners (including a high percentage of city folk) finding appeal in the self-sufficiency of chicken keeping.

-Perhaps the recession has something to do with this trend as, besides the initial outlay (hens, coop, food etc), keeping chickens is fairly economical.
+Perhaps the 2008 recession had something to do with this trend as, besides the initial outlay (hens, coop, food etc), keeping chickens is fairly economical.
 When compared with owning a dog, the on-going costs and daily demands of a smallholding of hens are much lower.
 Chickens are great waste disposals (if we ever run out of pellets there is always something else they’ll eat) and have a relatively sound constitution (meaning few to no veterinary bills).
 Either that or more people are wanting to re-visit an age when growing produce in the backyard was a standard way of life.

 If you are lucky enough to own a brood of chickens yourself then you will be all too aware of their unique quirks and characters.
 Chickens are a lot of fun, even with all that mess and noise!
 They are also easy to care for and their nitrogen-rich manure helps to fertilise the soil - bonus!